 To enter each editor, click Grid, Wave, or List below the mode icons.
 You can do this only when editing MIDI tracks; audio tracks have only the Grid Editor that display the audio track waveform.

-In all three editors, these buttons are available in the toolbar:
+In all three editors, these buttons are available in the upper-right corner: